dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`palindrome.py`
 ---------------------

-Write a program in Python that will input a word, and then inform the user whether the word is a palindrome or not (i.e. words that when reversed, are the same).
+Write a program that will input a word, and then inform the user whether the word is a palindrome or not (i.e. words that when reversed, are the same).
 So the words "nun", "radar" and "kayak" are palindromes.

 For example: